Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-Note, the reduction of programming resolution and emergence of stochasticity in scaled technology nodes is not unique to FeFETs, but exist in many other emerging memristive technologies as well \cite{querlioz2015bioinspired,suri2013bio,vincent2015spin}, prompting exploration from different device perspectives into divergent models of computation.
+Note, the reduction of programming resolution and emergence of stochasticity in scaled technology nodes is not unique to FeFETs but exist in many other emerging memristive technologies as well \cite{querlioz2015bioinspired,suri2013bio,vincent2015spin}.
+This has thus prompted exploration from different device perspectives into divergent models of computation.
 Motivated by the stochastic release of neurotransmitters in the biological brain regulating signal propagation \cite{branco2009probability}, the focus there has primarily been on binary stochastic synapses with probabilistic learning rules \cite{suri2013bio, srinivasan2016magnetic}.
 However, these systems have suffered from deteriorated learning accuracy in comparison to their higher precision memristive counterparts.
 To compensate, multi-device synapses have been proposed \cite{srinivasan2016magnetic, sengupta2018stochastic}.
 This, however, diminishes the fundamental advantage of scaling the devices in the first place.
-Complex probabilistic learning rules have also been introduced to improve performance -- at the cost of greater peripheral overhead \cite{sengupta2018stochastic}.
+Moreover, complex probabilistic learning rules have been proposed to alleviate some performance issues, albeit at the cost of greater peripheral costs \cite{sengupta2018stochastic}.